ofeige/vagrant-centos-chef-lamp/README.md

  ```
  vagrant up
  ```
- or with parallels (use this for Mac)
+ or with parallels (use it as Mac user)
  ```
  vagrant up --provider=parallels
  ```